Master of Laws (LL.M.) (60 credits) in European Intellectual Property Law

 - Gå till denna sida på svenska webben

-Intellectual Property has long been an international subject and has recently grown tremendously in prominence, with technology pushing and breaking boundaries as never before.
-The one-year Master programme in European Intellectual Property Law (EIPL) was set up in year 2000, and has since reached true international recognition.
+Intellectual Property has long been an international subject which has recently grown tremendously in prominence, with technology pushing and breaking boundaries as never before.
+Our LL.M. in European Intellectual Property Law (EIPL) was set up in 2000 and has since reached solid international recognition.

 How to apply

 Note that there is only one application round every year.
 The application period opens in mid-October with a deadline in mid-January for commencement the following autumn.
 Our LL.M. only starts in the autumn.

 All prospective students, regardless of their country of origin, must apply via the national Swedish application system website called University Admissions.
 For general information about applications, check the university’s step-by-step guide.